abdullah-obiallh/TodoList/README.md

 Hello,
-this is my second project, todo list project. it is simple website that allow you to add todo and change and delete, i use a lot of useState useContext useEffect useMemo useReducer and i use somthing new is MUI freamwork (CSS FreamWork) is very good and make everything easer and faster, about the todolist project: it's Responsively work with all screen size
+this is my second react web app project, todo list project. it is simple website that allow you to add todo and change and delete, i use a lot of useState useContext useEffect useMemo useReducer and i use somthing new is MUI freamwork (CSS FreamWork) is very good and make everything easer and faster, about the todolist project: it's Responsively work with all screen size
 You can Add todo, edit , and delete